BhaalM/stuff/per_player_shader.md

 - `vDirection=(1.0, 1.0, 0.0), fMagnitude=1.0`: the squared modulus of the _areaGlobalWind_ vector will be 2
 - `vDirection=(1.0, 1.0, 0.0), fMagnitude=2.0`: the squared modulus of the _areaGlobalWind_ vector will be 8

 What we are going to do is to change slightly those numbers (slightly, in order to not have any noticeable/visible effect on the wind of the area).
 Since the modulus of _areaGlobalWind_ is a float, an easy way to do this is to add a fractional part to the squared modulus: the shader will check the fractional part and apply an effect depending on its value.
-For example if the fractional part is 0.01 we can remove the colors, if it's 0.02 we can inverse the colors to get an ethereal effect, etc.
+For example if the fractional part is 0.01 we can remove the colors, if it's 0.02 we can inverse the colors to get an ethereal effect, etc. Note that a change of, let say, 0.08 in the squared modulus of the wind vector will not be noticeable for the player.

 # Shader code